PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 ---
 date: 2024-05-28
-title: What we built at our Mykonos hackathon
+title: What we built at our windswept Mykonos hackathon
 rootPage: /blog
 sidebar: Blog
 showTitle: true